davidromblom/DiffuseFieldModeling/readme.txt

 —- BinauralAudio
 —- OutputAudioWAV

 - Start by creating filters for configuration 1.
 Then createAudioStreams, then synthesizeBinaural, then listenBinaural.
-After running through it once, it should be easy to great loudspeaker filters (no audition tool for that).
+After running through it once, it should be easy to create loudspeaker filters (no audition tool for that).

 createFiltersDFM(configuration,rngSeed) - this function creates the ensemble of filters for the configuration number specified in getParameterSet(configuration).
 You will occasionally get fickle filter sets (boomy mid-low frequencies), trying a different random number seed usually fixes this.